microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Actions/beta/docs/Invoke-MgBetaRetryDeviceManagementVirtualEndpointCloudPcPartnerAgentInstallation.md

 # Invoke-MgBetaRetryDeviceManagementVirtualEndpointCloudPcPartnerAgentInstallation

 ## SYNOPSIS
-Retry installation for the partner agents which failed to install on the Cloud PC.
+Retry installation for the partner agents that failed to install on the Cloud PC.
-Service side will check which agent installation failed firstly and retry.
+Service side checks which agent installation failed firstly and retry.
+This API is available in the following national cloud deployments.

 ## SYNTAX